canvacanva/SCRIPT_UpdateWindowsAutomatically/README.md

 Based on NuGet provider and PSWindowsUpdate module.

-Can be run as schedule task using SYSTEM user crating a CMD
+Can be run as schedule task using SYSTEM user.

 ```
 powershell -ExecutionPolicy Bypass -command \\shared\Updater\WU_AUTO-Reboot.ps1
 ```